Helmut Bischoff: Gestapo

-Einsatzgruppen
+Einsatzgruppe IV

-During the invasion of Poland in September 1939, Bischoff served as the commander of Einsatzkommando 1/IV (a sub-unit of Lothar Beutel's Einsatzgruppe IV) which was deployed in the northern Polish territories of Pomerania, Warsaw and Polesie.
+During the invasion of Poland in September 1939, Bischoff served as the commander of Einsatzkommando 1/IV (a sub-unit of Lothar Beutel's Einsatzgruppe IV) which was deployed in the northern Polish territories of Pomerania, Warsaw, Białystok and Polesie.
 Bischoff's unit was involved in the bloody pacification of Bydgoszcz (Bromberg) along with the mass-killing of ethnic Poles carried out as part of Operation Tannenberg, the Nazi ethnic cleansing campaign targeting Poland's intelligentsia and other members of the nation's elite.

 On 27 September 1939 Bischoff and his Einsatzkommando staged a raid on the town of Pułtusk.
 The action ended with the mass-expulsion of the town's large Jewish population from their homes, followed by their deportation across the Narew River into the Soviet-occupied east.
 In October 1939 Einsatzgruppe IV was placed under the command of SS-Standartenführer Josef Albert Meisinger and stationed in Warsaw, where it took part in the initial round-up of the city's Jewish residents, setting in motion their eventual ghettoization.

-Poznań and Magdeburg
+Poznań & Magdeburg

-Following the dissolution of Einsatzgruppe IV in November 1939, Bischoff was transferred to the newly-annexed Polish territory of Reichsgau Wartheland and served as chief of the Gestapo for the city of Poznań (Posen).
+Following the dissolution of Einsatzgruppe IV in November 1939, Bischoff was transferred to the newly annexed Polish territory of Reichsgau Wartheland and served as chief of the Gestapo for the city of Poznań (Posen).
 In this capacity Bischoff was also the acting commandant of the Fort VII concentration camp, which was initially called "KZ Posen" and in 1939 became "Übergangslager (transit camp) Fort VII".
 While primarily a detention center, Fort VII also served as a regular execution site for many local Poles, Jews and the physically or mentally disabled.
 Prisoners usually remained in the camp for about six months, before being sentenced to death, a long prison term or transfer to a larger concentration camp.

-Bischoff was promoted to the rank of SS-Obersturmbannführer (lieutenant colonel) in September 1941 and returned to Germany, where he had been appointed chief of the State Police Headquarters in Magdeburg.
-Bischoff would play a central role in orchestrating the deportation of the Jews from Magdeburg and the nearby towns of Stendal, Dessau, Bernburg and Aschersleben.
-Hundreds of German Jews were deported by the SS between November 1942 and March 1943.
+Bischoff was promoted to the rank of SS-Obersturmbannführer (Lieutenant Colonel) in September 1941 and returned to Germany, where he had been appointed chief of the State Police Headquarters (Staatspolizeileitstelle) in Magdeburg.
+Bischoff played a central role in orchestrating the deportation of the Jews from Magdeburg and the nearby towns of Stendal, Dessau, Bernburg and Aschersleben.
+Hundreds of German Jews were deported by the SS and security services between November 1942 and March 1943.
 The initial wave of deportees were routed mainly to the ghettoes of Theresienstadt and Warsaw, while later rail transports were dispatched directly to Auschwitz-Birkenau.